 Ping DaVinci

-Integrate Incode identity verification into your PingOne DaVinci flows using the Incode DaVinci Connector.
-The connector connects verified real-world identity to Ping Identity user profiles through OpenID Connect (OIDC), enabling identity verification and face authentication as drag-and-drop nodes in DaVinci orchestration flows.
+You can integrate Incode identity verification (IDV) into your PingOne DaVinci flows using the Incode DaVinci Connector.
+The connector connects verified real-world identities to Ping Identity user profiles through OpenID Connect (OIDC), enabling identity verification and face authentication as drag-and-drop nodes in DaVinci orchestration flows.

 Prerequisites

 • Access to the Integrations page in Dashboard.
-Contact your Incode representative if you do not see the Integrations page.
+Contact your Incode Representative if you do not see it.

 1. A user reaches the Incode Connector node in your DaVinci flow.